thomasboyt/jam-buds/rhiannon/README.md

 # rhiannon

-This repo is an experiment in using Kotlin to build a new backend for [Jam Buds](https://github.com/thomasboyt/jam-buds).

-If you're reading this with no context, you may want to scroll down to the "Why" section below before reading about what I'm building.
+Rhiannon is the new backend for Jam Buds, built on Kotlin and the JVM.
+If you're reading this with no context, you may want to scroll down to the "Why" section first.

-## Outline
+## Current Status

-My plan for this experiment is to reimplement the parts of Jam Buds I feel the worst about first, to see if I like them more in Kotlin.
-So far, this means feed querying:

-* [x] Query the public feed
-* [x] Query a specific user's feed
-* [x] Query a specific user's posts
-* [x] Query a specific user's likes

-As part of this, I want to rewrite the unit tests.
-I will come up with specific scenarios in a separate list, but here's a rough outline of the plan:

-* [x] Create new test database with schema copied from Jam Buds
-* [x] Create SQL database seeds with easy-to-use data (maybe do factories as a stretch goal, just to see what that looks like)
-* [x] Tests for pagination
-* [ ] Tests for pulling the correct mixtapes & songs

-I also want to figure out, uh, how the hell to deploy this thing.
-This will entail:

-* [x] Building a self-contained app for distribution in Docker
-* [x] Creating a docker image
-* [x] Running the docker image locally to confirm it works
-* [x] Deploying the image to my docker box against the production Jam Buds DB to see if it works well and how the performance is
+Route checklist, in vaguely priority order:

+* [X] GET /public-feed
+* [X] GET /feed
+* [X] GET /playlists/:user
+* [X] GET /playlists/:user/liked
+* [X] GET /mixtapes/:id
+* [X] POST /mixtapes

+Other major TODOs:

 * [ ] Hook up Sentry for monitoring (can test locally)

 ## Architecture